Mostarda di Cremona Frutta Mista is an unusual specialty originating in Cremona, in the Lombardia region of Italy.

-An unusual specialty originating in Cremona, in the Lombardia region of Italy, traditional Mostarda is a mixture of whole fruits preserved in simple syrup and mustard oil.
-Its origin goes back to the honey, mustard, oil and vinegar condiments of the Roman Empire most likely originating from the need to preserve fruit.
+Traditional Mostarda is a mixture of whole fruits in simple syrup and mustard oil.
+Its origin goes back to the honey, mustard, oil, and vinegar condiments of the Roman Empire, most likely originating from the need to preserve fruit.

 Albeit the origins of Mostarda go back to the 14th Century, its use spread only in the mid 17th Century, especially among farmers in Northern Italy.

-The most typical of all Italian Mostardas’ is the one made in Cremona using fruit, mustard essence, sugar, and whole candied fruit.
-This Mostarda is traditionally served with Bollito misto di carne, a variety of boiled meats.
+The one made in Cremona uses fruit, mustard essence, sugar, and whole candied fruit.
+It is the most typical of all Italian Mostarda.
+They serve it traditionally with Bollito misto di Carne, a variety of boiled meats.

-There are also other kinds of Mostarda, among which, the Venetian Mostarda, made with chopped fruits and used as an accompaniment for Panettone and Pandoro.
+There are also other kinds of Mostarda.
+The Venetian Mostarda is made with chopped fruits and used as an accompaniment for Panettone and Pandoro.
 The Mostarda of Parma, less known than its kin, but is equally delicious.
-This latter kind of Mostarda is made with pumpkin, mustard oil, white-fleshed watermelon, apples, pera cotogna (pear-shaped quince) and lemon juice, This is the perfect match for cheeses and boiled meats.
+This latter kind of Mostarda includes pumpkin, mustard oil, white-fleshed watermelon, apples, pera cotogna (pear-shaped quince), and lemon juice.
+It is the perfect match for cheeses and boiled meats.

-In Lombardy, other than the Mostarda of Cremona, the one from Mantua also deserves to be mentioned.
+In Lombardy, other than the Mostarda of Cremona, we must deserve to mention the one from Mantua also.
 The older one of the two, this Mostarda is the main ingredient of Mantua’s delicious specialty: pumpkin Tortelli.
-It is made with quince, mustard oil, and sugar.
+They make it with quince, mustard oil, and sugar.